pravega/pravega-grpc-gateway/README.md

-# Pravega Gateway
+# Pravega GRPC Gateway

-This is a GRPC server that provides a gateway to a Pravega server.
+This is a sample GRPC server that provides a gateway to Pravega.
 It provides **limited** Pravega functionality to any environment that support GRPC, including Python.

 Using a GRPC gateway is better than a REST gateway for the following reasons: